9ound/compositeAssignment/README.md

 # compositeAssignment

-Takes input of two images,
-Provides capabilities to composite, adjust dynamic range and colour grade foreground image to suit the properties of the background image
+Takes input of two images and provides capabilities to composite, adjust dynamic range and colour grade foreground image to suit the properties of the background image